 Bomber 2 Airfield (Pekoa Field) located near Lunganville at the southeastern corner of Espiritu Santo

 Bomber 3 (Luganville Airfield) located near Lunganville

-Turtle Bay Airfield near the eastern coast of Espiritu Santo
+Turtle Bay Airfield located near the eastern coast of Espiritu Santo

 Located at the southeastern corner of Espiritu Santo.
 Major American logistical base, port and dry dock area during the Pacific War.
 Today the second largest town in Vanuatu.

 American camp area on a hill in the middle of a coconut grove.
 Named in honor of Captain Henry